OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ** .x, .y, .z, .w for geometric variables
 ** .r, .g, .b, .a for color variables

 The input of a vertex shader is called "attribute".
 That's a value attached to the vertex currently processed.
 It can be a position, a color, or anything else.

-The output of the vertex shader is the variable gl_Position.
-It represents the position of the current vertex after beeing transformed by the shader.
+Shaders are juste text and can be written anywhere.
+We use here an html tag "script" with a custom type "x-shader/x-vertex", but the code could have been directly written in a javascript string, or in a separate .txt file.

 Here is our first vertex shader :